ARTS- Antique Rug & Textile Show

-I am truly delighted to announce that the San Francisco ARTS show is back with a vengeance!
-Like the good old days, at the near-mythical Motel Capri, a true gem of American 50’s design dominating the corner of Greenwich and Buchanan streets in the Marina district, will host the opening on:
+The San Francisco ARTS show is back with a vengeance!
+Like the good old days, the near-mythical Motel Capri, a true gem of American 50’s design dominating the corner of Greenwich and Buchanan streets in the Marina district, will host the opening on:

-The heady feeling of camaraderie is still what, in my opinion, distinguishes this show from all others.
-Even in such dire times, when travelling is beset by myriad restrictions, many of us are ready to invest in the extra effort necessary to make this event happen.
-At this point we have achieved an ever-expanding, international and multicultural family that draws valuable sustenance from at least one reunion a year.
+The heady camaraderie feeling still distinguishes this show from all others.
+Even in such dire times, when myriad restrictions beset travelling, many of us are ready to invest in the extra effort necessary to make this event happen.
+We have achieved an ever-expanding, international and multicultural family that draws valuable sustenance from at least one reunion a year.

 We look forward to greeting a plethora of friends ranging from rug collectors and museum curators to people who wish to learn more about antique textile art…all are early welcome!